 Southern cooking is comfort food pure and simple, and Charleston is packed with great restaurants where you can experience traditional fare, including fried chicken, shrimp n’ grits, she-crab soup and hush puppies.
-We stumbled upon Hyman’s Half Shell Seafood and loved it.
+We stumbled upon Hyman’s Seafood and loved it.
 Clearly, so do numerous celebs judging by the signed photographs that adorn the walls, including Oprah and Hulk Hogan.
 I can’t say that the grits did a lot for me, but the rest of the deep-fried delights won’t fail to please.

 This spectacle draws quite a crowd so get there early for a prime possie.
 And be warned — once the lift doors open these down-covered divas move like lightning down the red carpet.
-You’ll need your camera on the sports setting…
+You’ll need your camera on the sports setting.

 New Orleans is a travel destination like no other.
 There’s so much to see and do, so we won’t go into too many specifics here — except to reiterate that sometimes the best things in life are free — or very close to free.
-Once you’ve had your fill of wandering the back streets of the fabulous French Quarter, grab a park bench on the Rue de Chartres in front of the St Louis Cathedral and enjoy the passing parade.
-You won’t have to spend one penny to be totally entertained — although the street jazz musicians will no doubt appreciate a modest contribution.
+Once you’ve had your fill of wandering the back streets of the fabulous French Quarter, grab a park bench on the Rue de Chartres in front of the St. Louis Cathedral and enjoy the passing parade.
+You won’t have to spend one penny to be totally entertained — although the street jazz musicians will no doubt appreciate a modest tip.

 Our view of life on a Southern plantation during the infamous period of the slave trade (during the 18th and 19th centuries) may have been influenced by Hollywood’s Gone with the Wind, but in reality life for a slave was much more brutal.
 There are many surviving plantations to visit across the South, but Frogmore Plantation, located outside picturesque Natchez on the Mississippi River, provides perhaps the most complete picture of day-to-day life for a slave.
 It’s still possible to visit the slave quarters and Frogmore also has one of the oldest complete cotton gins in the USA.
 It’s a working cotton farm to this very day.

 Country music aside, the South is the spiritual home of many music genres, including jazz, gospel and of course the blues, which originated in the African-American communities of the Deep South around the turn of the 20th century.
 Memphis is recognised as the heartland of blues music and to be honest there is a sort of melancholy that hangs over this slightly-rough-around-the-edges city.
 Spend an evening in downtown Beale Street with its bustling restaurants and ear-splitting blues bars.